Homebridge Config UI X

 This shows you the currently installed plugins and allows you to install, remove and upgrade plugins.

-And finally the configuration screen allows you to modify your Homebridge
+The configuration screen allows you to modify your Homebridge

-The following browsers are supported by this plugin:
+The following browsers are supported by the Homebridge UI:

 MS Internet Explorer (any version) is not supported!

 While the Homebridge UI should work on Node.js 10+, only the following versions of Node.js are officially supported: